ccwang002/new_cptac_rna_pipeline/README.md

-# CPTAC Bulk RNA Expression pipeline
+# CPTAC Bulk RNA Expression pipeline (experimental)
-The pipeline aligns bulk RNA-seq reads and produces aligned BAMs, readcount, and FPKM.

-Based on [GTEx RNA pipeline](https://github.com/broadinstitute/gtex-pipeline) compatible to GDC reference.
+The pipeline aligns bulk RNA-seq reads using STAR and quantifies gene level expression using RNASeQC and isoform level expression using RSEM.
+It's based on [GTEx RNA pipeline](https://github.com/broadinstitute/gtex-pipeline), but the annotation is compatible to GDC's reference.

+You probably want to use the original pipeline.
+This repo was created for me to understand the details of the pipeline.

 ## Release
 - Still developing

-## Output
-Each batch of execution will produce a TSV `analysis_summary.dat` containing all results.

-Possible result types are:
-- genomic_bam
-- transcriptomic_bam
-- chimeric_bam

 ## Run the pipeline